superhero1/ffritz/README.md

 The file ffritz-arm-VERSION.tar.gz contains some optional tools for the arm core.
 It can be integrated into the install image by editing Makefile and defining its location via the FFRITZ_ARM_PACKAGE variable.

+To build this package by yourself:

+	make package-arm

 Notes
 =====